 21. Do you review your performances for improvement — more specifically, do you even know what to look for to make rapid and intelligent adjustments to you comedy material?

 Most new comedians could not begin to answer most of these these questions.
-As result, they struggle to write comedy material that gets the bigger laughs.
+As result, they struggle to produce comedy material that gets the bigger laughs.

 Like I said before, being able to generate noteworthy laughs as a comedian involves much more than writing comedy material — it involves a number of factors that work together to give them the laughter power they need to excel on stage.